aws/aws-sagemaker-edge-quick-device-setup/README.md

   -s3FolderPrefix string
         S3 prefix to store captured data.
   -version
-        Prints the version of quick-device-setup
+        Prints the version of aws-sagemaker-edge-quick-device-setup
 ```

 To view help documentation, use one of the following: